moushicheng/git-branch-desciption/README.md

 - Basic version released.
 - You can check and edit branch descriptions in the SCM (Source Control) tab.

+### 1.0.0

+- now,you can switch branch use switch button
+- you can check this extensions in gitBranches tab

 # How to Use

 1. Install the plugin [git branch description] in vscode